This post is also available in:

 The dominance of social media influencers has completely transformed how products and services are promoted online.
 Popular digital platforms empower these internet personalities – those with a sizable following are able to shape consumer trends, opinions and, crucially, their fans’ purchasing decisions.

-The Bold New Face of Gaming Ads in Brazil
+The Bold New Face of Gambling Ads in Brazil

 As of 2024, 75% of all Brazilian Série A football teams rely on a main sponsorship deal with betting companies.
 The trend is as visible on the players’ jerseys as it is emphasized in recurring social media campaigns.